cppimmo/cardinix/README.md

 # CardinalOS
-A MS-DOS like Operating System.
+A terminal basd Operating System.
 It is currently not being worked on.
 ## Building
 	...